jongdetim/gomoku/README.md

 ### Ai

-Toggle ai by pressing 'player/computer' text.
+Toggle ai by pressing on 'player/computer' text.

 ![](resources/readme/GomokuAi.gif)

+Toggle hint mode by pressing on 'hint' text.

 ## Rules
 First player to get five in a row in any direction wins.